elsampsa/skeleton/skeleton_cpp/README.md

 Numpy API reference [here](https://numpy.org/doc/stable/reference/c-api/index.html).

+For a more ambitious / robust c++ library interfaced to python I recommend you to take a look into the main level ``skeleton_cpp_module/`` directory.
+TODO

+# Using the cpp extension

+The python API is basically the ``.h`` header file you find in this directory.

+Take a look into [../notebook/example.ipynb](../notebook/example.ipynb) on how to use it.
+TODO

 # Numpy API Doodle

+Some random notes about the numpy API.
+Please look at the ``.cpp`` file in this directory for practical examples.
 ```
 pa = (PyArrayObject*)pyobj;
 // get dimensions & size of each dimension